ggoetten/LikingProductLandscape/README.md

 # Brief statement #

-This is a working in progress which we will hopefully add examples compared to our manuscript in order to be easier to understand the script
+This is a work in progress which we will hopefully add examples compared to our manuscript in order to be easier to understand the script